xmtp/xmtp-dot-org/docs/dev-concepts/faq.md

 ### Which web3 libraries does the XMTP SDK require?

 The XMTP SDK currently requires you to use [ethers](https://ethers.org/) or another web3 library capable of supplying an [ethers Signer](https://docs.ethers.io/v5/api/signer/), such as [wagmi](https://wagmi.sh/).

-### Why does my app request a new signature for XMTP when I refresh my browser?

-The XMTP client provided by the SDK requires a user's signature to decrypt their keys needed for invitation and message encryption.
-This process must be repeated when starting a new session since there is no secure place in the browser to persist decrypted keys.

-If you are using the JavaScript client SDK, you might consider [manually handling private key storage](/docs/client-sdk/javascript/tutorials/quickstart#manually-handling-private-key-storage), but only with the understanding that this approach **requires the utmost care**.

-Based on developer and community feedback, we are researching more robust approaches to secure key management.

-To learn more about these keys, see [Key generation and usage in XMTP](key-generation-and-usage).